NadineNicoleSchmitt/Analyzing-German-News-Headlines/README.md

 ```

 The scraped headlines were then exported as csv/ xlsx files and can be found in this [folder](https://github.com/NadineNicoleSchmitt/Analyzing-German-News-Headlines/tree/main/WebScraping) (they are stored for each outlet in a seperate folder), which also contains R scripts, which we used to bring the headlines into one specific format (see the resulted datasets in the [HeadlineProcessed folder](https://github.com/NadineNicoleSchmitt/Analyzing-German-News-Headlines/tree/main/WebScraping/HeadlinesProcessed).
-> __Note__: we produced with *face validating* an [ErrorList](https://github.com/NadineNicoleSchmitt/Analyzing-German-News-Headlines/blob/main/WebScraping/ErrorList.xlsx) in order to remove headlines with NAs and other errors in our collected data
+> __Note__: we produced with *face validating* an [ErrorList](https://github.com/NadineNicoleSchmitt/Analyzing-German-News-Headlines/blob/main/WebScraping/ErrorList.xlsx) in order to remove headlines with NAs and other errors in our collected data.

-Note that with face validating an errorList was produced, where we removed observations with NAs and other errors.
-They are then used in the PrepareDataForLabeling R script, in which all headlines are put together into one file and a random sample of them where human labeled.
+Finally, we used [PrepareDataForLabeling.R](https://github.com/NadineNicoleSchmitt/Analyzing-German-News-Headlines/blob/main/WebScraping/PrepareDataForLabeling.R) to put headlines from all outlets into one single dataframe and a random sample of them where human labeled.

+#### Human Coding

+#### Final Dataset

 See the headlines.Rdata for the whole final dataset.

 In figure \ref{img:headlinesDataset} a description of the variables in the dataset are given and in figure \ref{img:ExampleHeadlines} three sample observations of the dataset are shown.

-#### Human Coding